 Sometimes, clients can become a nightmare.
 They make ridiculous demands, cause too much stress and can even upset you.
 It will be pretty clear when you’re ready to get rid of a client, but it’s always best to let them go gracefully.
 Don’t lose your cool and fall out with your client.
 Just finish any outstanding work and then plan your escape route, so the next time they ask for your help – you can turn them down.

 Help your competition

-When you freelance, you’ll have many competitors on your own doorstep.
-Make an effort to be nice to all of them, if you can.
-Yes – they’re the competition and you should put your business first but it won’t do any harm to recommend their services now and again, particularly on those occasions when you’re too busy.
+When you freelance, you’ll have many competitors on your doorstep.
+Make an effort to be kind to all of them if you can.
+Yes – they’re the competition, and you should put your business first, but it won’t do any harm to recommend their services now and again, particularly on those occasions when you’re too busy.

 Love your enemies